phyber/negroni-gzip/README.md

 # gzip

 Gzip middleware for Negroni.

 Mostly a copy of the Martini gzip module with small changes to make it function under Negroni.
+Support for setting the compression level has also been added and tests have been written.
+Test coverage is 100% according to 'git cover'.

 ## Usage